/ tool-comparisons / Sentry vs Highlight for Solo Developers

 The session replay is the headline feature.
 Every error or log entry can be linked back to a replay of the exact user session, with network requests, console logs, and DOM mutations all captured.
 For a solo developer debugging a problem a user reported, this is the closest thing to looking over their shoulder.

-The cloud-hosted version has a generous free tier and usage-based pricing after that.
-Self-hosting is a real option that the team supports, though it does require running a stack that includes ClickHouse and a few supporting services.
+The cloud-hosted version has a free tier and usage-based pricing after that.
+Self-hosting is a real option, though it does require running a stack that includes ClickHouse and a few supporting services.
 For a solo developer who wants observability without sending data to a third party, that path matters.

 Key Differences